addu390/addu390.github.io/_posts/2022-10-29-house-of-glass.md

 I took a break from all the extra work I had been doing and planned all the changes I would need to bring in.
 I soon started playing my favorite sports, hitting the gym, and making meal preps; things just got better and better.
 Believe it or not, I lost over 25 pounds in a matter of two and half months, and I'm constantly working towards getting shredded (Work in Progress).

 <img src="./assets/posts/journey/stage_6.png" />
 So, what's the point of this post?
-Hit the gym! "gym" in this context is abstract.
-It could be playing a sport, dancing, or whatever; find yours and do it with all the love and discipline.
+Hit the gym!
+Physical health is strongly coupled with mental health. "gym" in this context is abstract, it could be playing a sport, dancing, or whatever; find yours and do it with all the love and discipline.

 <img style="width:42%" class="center-image" src="./assets/posts/journey/stage_7.png" />
 <p style="text-align: center">Yeah buddy, light weight baby</p>